SiriosDev/SwitchBot-API-Script-Caller/README.md

 - `command:`
     - string value between `turnOn`, `turnOff`, `setPosition`
 - `index:`
-    - int value between `?????` (required for "setPosition" command, otherwise it will be ignored)
+    - [wip] int value between `?????` (required for "setPosition" command, otherwise it will be ignored)
 - `mode:`
     - string value between `Performance`, `Silent`, `Default` (required for "setPosition" command, otherwise it will be ignored)
 - `position:`